harrinupponen/wizardify/README.md

 <!--pic here ?-->
 <img src="logo.png">
+A web service that uses Deep Learning AI to analyse pictures and categorize them.

-This is machine-learning based project was created to help answer the burning question everyone wonders time to time:
+This machine-learning project was created to help answer the burning question:

 What is my D&D -class?